muppet9010/factorio-muppet-streamer/README.md

 Notes:

 - Explosives will fly in from off screen to random locations around the target player within the accuracy settings.
 They may take a few seconds to complete their delivery as they fly in using their native throwing/shooting/spitting speed.
 Any explosive that collides with things (i.e. tank cannon shells) may complete their damage before they reach the player.
-- Weapons are on a special enemy force so that they will hurt everything on the map, 'muppet_streamer_enemy'.
+- Weapons are on a special enemy force so that they will hurt everything on the map, `muppet_streamer_enemy`.
 This also means that player damage upgrades don't affect these effects.
-- targetPosition and targetOffset expects a table of the x, y coordinates.
+- `targetPosition` and `targetOffset` expects a table of the x, y coordinates.
 This can be in any of the following valid JSON formats (object or array): `{"x": 10, "y": 5}` or `[10, 5]`.